Canon 10D vs 600D

 Review summary: Canon 10D vs 600D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Canon 600D?
 The listing below highlights the relative strengths of the two models.

-Arguments in favor of the Canon EOS 10D:
+Reasons to prefer the Canon EOS 10D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.